 How much does it cost to have your teeth professionally whitened?

 Compared to the $400 cost of at-home whitening trays and the $100 cost of over-the-counter whitening service, professional teeth bleaching costs roughly $600.
 There's no denying that getting your teeth whitened by the top dentist at Cosmetic Dentistry will cost a little more than whitening strips.
-Aside from the cost, getting your teeth whitened professionally is the way to go if you want the most significant results and Full Mouth Reconstruction.
+Aside from the cost, getting your teeth whitened professionally is the way to go if you want the most significant results and full mouth dental implants.

 How long do professionally whitened teeth last?